vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/13_Solar_Energy.md

 [^69]: It's not a matter of how long the energy is stored, but a matter of sufficient capacity to store enough excess energy in summer for use during the darker winter.

 [^70]: It is possible to build a solar-powered aircraft or car, but not airplanes and cars as we know them (see Box 13.3).
-We can consider such things to be "cute" demon- strations, rather than a viable path to sub- stitution.
+We can consider such things to be "cute" demonstrations, rather than a viable path to substitution.
 Box 13.3: Why no Solar Planes?
 Consider that full overhead sun delivers 1,000 W/m2.
 The top surface area of a typical commercial airplane (Boeing 737) is about 450 m2.
 If outfitted with the most expensive space-worthy multi-junction PV cells getting 50% efficiency, the plane would capture about 500 W/m2 and a total of 225 kW.
 Sounds like a lot!
 The problem is that a Boeing 737 spends about 7 MW while cruising (and more during the climb).
 We're shy by a factor of about 25, even in optimal"1 conditions!
 Any solar-powered airplane would be very light and very slow by air travel standards.
 See also Box 17.1 (p.
 290) on the difficulty of battery-powered planes.